 Our data on institutional ownership is from Thomson-Reuters' Institutional (13f) Holdings database.
 We follow Ben-David et al. (2020) to identify The Big Three asset managers: we use the MNGRNO identifiers 90457 and 81540 for Vanguard and State Street, respectively, and for BlackRock, we aggregate the holdings of its six MGRNO identifiers: 9385, 11386, 39539, 56790, 91430, and 12588.7 For each firm, we scale each of the three institutions' reported ownership by the firm's market value of equity, as reported in CRSP.
 We measure both ownership and market value of equity at the end of December 2016, before the early-2017 start of The Big Three's campaign.
-When an institution does not report ownership in a given firm, we assume they have none.
+We record institutions that do not report ownership in a given firm as having none.
 The variable Big3%2016 is the sum of scaled ownership across these three institutions.